Andrew Yang Jumps To 8 Percent In New National Emerson Poll

 — Andrew Yang (@AndrewYang) September 24, 2019

-Yang had had a tough time receiving as much media coverage as mother candidates.
+Yang has had a tough time receiving as much media coverage as some of the other candidates.
 Although he is often written off as a long-shot to win, his steady surge has begun to draw more serious attention from mainstream outlets.
 The businessman also made headlines recently for his stance on decriminalization of opiates and marijuana.
 During an interview with Krystal Ball on Hill.TV, Yang suggested that the United States adopt an approach similar to Portugal, where the focus is on treating addicts instead of sending them to jail.

 “At this point, you’ve had this OxyContin addiction that has morphed into fentanyl and heroin, which are frankly more accessible and sometimes less expensive than the OxyContin that started the addiction chain,” he said, per The Hill.